In the United States, approximately 380,000 patients per year are seen by emergency eye doctors. Over 33% are children requiring emergency eye care.

 1. Acute conjunctivitis

 This severe type of pink eye, formally called pediatric acute bacterial conjunctivitis, affects about 1 in 8 children every year.
-It typically affects preschool children, toddlers and babies.
+Acute conjunctivitis typically affects preschool children, toddlers and babies.

 A child with this very contagious infection may experience eye discharge, itchiness and redness, usually in both eyes.
 Along with these eye symptoms, about 39% of children will also have a severe ear infection.